Cavalry scout: Uniform

 A Scout who has previously earned his silver spurs and then serves in combat is eligible for brass or gold combat spurs.
 Scouts who have directly been involved in combat are often awarded combat spurs in lieu of the normally prerequisite silver spurs.
+A Cavalry Trooper that has earned both Silver spurs and Gold spurs are known as a Master Spur Holder in the Order of the Spur.

 The Certificate awarded to Order of the Spur inductees, while honored by Cavalrymen everywhere, is not a document that is authorized for inclusion in a soldier's permanent official military file.
 Regardless, induction into the Order of the Spur is for life, and once awarded is recognized no matter which duty station the Cavalry Scout is assigned to.

 Although awarding of the Cavalry Spurs is often reserved for Cavalry troopers only, a deserving soldier or foreign military member who has provided great service (often in combat) to the Cavalry Squadron may be awarded Spurs.

 The spurs and stetson are not authorized and are not official headgear or award.
 They are part of the esprit de corps that lives within the Cav.